denichodev/ruth-website/src/pages/works/2020-02-07-rapel-ux-writing.md

 I stopped working on the project during the detailed visual design phase as the app started to be built.

-The new redesigned app will launch in Google Playstore soon.
+The new redesigned app is available now at Google Playstore [here](https://play.google.com/store/apps/details?id=sg.com.jetdigital.werider.app).

 ![](/img/picture1.png)